UK Private Unlimited Company (ULC)

 Ongoing Annual Compliance

-File annual Confirmation Statement (£34 online) with Companies House.
-Prepare annual accounts (not required to be filed publicly for standalone ULCs).
-File Corporation Tax Return (CT600) with HMRC annually.
+File an annual Confirmation Statement (applicable Companies House filing fee) with Companies House.
+Prepare annual accounts — standalone ULCs may not be required to file these publicly, subject to structure and applicable legislation.
+File a Corporation Tax Return (CT600) with HMRC annually.
 If employing staff, register as an employer with HMRC for PAYE and NIC.

 Private Unlimited Company (ULC) vs. Private Limited Company (Ltd)